Dallin-J-Neeley/Module2-Mobile-App/README.md

 # Module2-Mobile-App
 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

 My app is a simple android application that allows it's user to quickly convert measurments

 This was done in order to learn how to use Android studio and Java more effecivley

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the app running and a walkthrough of the code.}

 [Software Demo Video](https://youtu.be/3UqA_TTRn2w)